What is Civil Registration?

-The Report of Birth is a declaration of the birth of a child born abroad to parents at least one of whom is a Philippine citizen.
-Under the Philippine Constitution, a person born of one or both parents who are Filipino citizens at the time of birth is a Filipino.
+The Report of Birth is a declaration of the birth of a child born outside the Philippines to parents at least one of whom is a citizen of the Philippines.
+Under the Philippine Constitution, a child born of one or both parents who are citizens of the Philippines, regardless of the child’s place of birth, is a Filipino citizen.

-As such, Filipino parent/parents must promptly register the birth of a child with the Embassy in order for such a birth to be registered with the Office of the Civil Registrar General in the Philippines.
-The parent/s may also opt to apply for a Philippine passport for the child at the time of filing of the Report of Birth.
+As such, Filipino parent(s) must promptly register the birth of their child with the Embassy in order for such a birth to be registered with the Office of the Civil Registrar General of the Philippines.
+The parent(s) may also opt to apply for a Philippine passport for the child at the time of filing of the Report of Birth.

-Ideally, the birth must be reported within twelve (12) months after its occurrence to the Embassy that has jurisdiction over the place of birth.
-When the parents neglect to report the birth within twelve (12) months, the birth may, nevertheless, be recorded upon the determination of the consular officer of satisfactory evidence on the authenticity of the report.
-In these cases, the person who executed the report shall furnish the Embassy or Consulate with an explanation surrounding the delay in reporting the birth.
-In the case of late registration, an additional fee applies.
+Ideally, the birth must be reported within one year after its occurrence to the Embassy that has jurisdiction over the place of birth.
+When the parents neglect to report the birth within one year, the birth may still be recorded upon determination of the consular officer of satisfactory evidence of the authenticity of the report.
+In these cases, the person who executes the report shall furnish the Embassy or Consulate with an explanation surrounding the delay in reporting the birth (Affidavit of Delayed Registration of Birth), for which an additional fee applies.

-- Four (4) photocopies of the original valid passports of parents
+- Four Photocopies of the marriage certificate/contract of the child’s parents (if applicable).

 Report of Marriage

-- Four (4) photocopies of spouses' passports and birth certificates
+- Four (4) photocopies each of passports of contracting parties (husband and wife);

 Report of Death